 \textbf{Graph-based MARL and Latent Structure Learning.} Recent advances in cooperative MARL leverage latent interaction graphs to enhance coordination and scalability.
-Methods such as DGN~\cite{DBLP:conf/iclr/JiangDHL20}, DICG~\cite{DBLP:conf/atal/LiGMAK21}, and HGAP~\cite{DBLP:conf/icml/LinL24} employ attention mechanisms or graph neural networks (GNNs)~\cite{10255371,DBLP:journals/tmlr/000300X24} to infer inter-agent dependencies and guide information exchange.
-Variational approaches~\cite{DBLP:conf/atal/DuLMLRWCZ21, DBLP:conf/ijcai/00030X24} further treat interaction graphs as latent variables, jointly optimizing communication structure and policy learning.
-However, most existing methods assume centralized training, access to global state, and unrestricted graph rewiring~\cite{DBLP:conf/aaai/LiuWHHC020, DBLP:conf/iclr/00010DY0Z22, 10803088}, which are impractical in real-world decentralized settings.
+Methods such as DGN~\cite{DBLP:conf/iclr/JiangDHL20}, DICG~\cite{DBLP:conf/atal/LiGMAK21}, and HGAP~\cite{DBLP:conf/icml/LinL24} employ attention mechanisms or graph neural networks (GNNs)~\cite{DBLP:conf/iske/DuanX021,10255371,DBLP:journals/tmlr/000300X24,DBLP:journals/eswa/YaoHLDQYS25} to infer inter-agent dependencies and guide information exchange.
+Variational approaches~\cite{DBLP:conf/atal/DuLMLRWCZ21,DBLP:conf/ijcai/00030X24} further treat interaction graphs as latent variables, jointly optimizing communication structure and policy learning.
+However, most existing methods, including Dec-POMDP-based coordination graph approaches~\cite{DBLP:conf/icml/BoehmerKW20,DBLP:conf/atal/LiGMAK21,DBLP:conf/icml/YangDRW0Z22,DBLP:conf/aaai/LiuWHHC020,10803088}, assume centralized training with access to global state and reward signals, and allow unrestricted graph rewiring, which are impractical in real-world decentralized settings.
 In contrast, we address the more realistic \emph{networked MARL} scenario by learning dynamic latent interaction masks on the environment graph using only local observations.